GoHenry Debit Card Reviews

 Step 2.
 Activate Your Account

-Log into your account and click on Activate Account at the top of the screen.
+Once registered, log into your account and click on Activate Account at the top of the screen.
 Follow the instructions to set it up.
 After this, you’ll receive all the necessary details to operate the account: the PIN code for your child’s card and the login/password to access their account.

 Step 3.
-Activate Your Child’s Card
+Activate the Child’s Card

-Approximately seven days after registration, you’ll receive a debit plastic card.
+Approximately seven days after registration, you’ll receive a debit plastic card by mail.
 You need to activate it.
-To do this, click the Activate Card button in your account and follow the prompts.
-Make sure you have the card with you, as the system will require you to enter some of its data, for example, the last digits of the card number.
+To do this, log into your account and click the Activate Card button.
+Follow the on-screen prompts and ensure you have the card on hand, as you’ll need to input specific details, such as the last few digits of the card number.

 Step 4.
 Top Up the Parent Account